Reik96/Bank_Marketing_Project/README.md

 ## Hyperparametertuning:

 For the hyperparametertuning I used GridSearchCV to improve the recall score.
+Before hyperparametertuning the recall score was around 27 % for thes "yes"-labeld data.

-My model was able to predict 39/52 Clients who were labeled as yes (75 % recall).
+After tuning my model, it was able to predict 39/52 Clients who were willing to sign the term deposit (75 % recall).
 This is an improvement of 48 % compared to the untuned model.

 ![](https://github.com/Reik96/Bank_Marketing_Project/blob/master/images/AUC_optimized.png)